wtomin/Multitask-Emotion-Recognition-with-Incomplete-Labels/api/readme.md

 ```

 - CUDA
-My recommendation is to used Anaconda to install cudatoolkit 10.1:
+My recommendation is to used Anaconda to install cudatoolkit 10.1, torch and torchvision:
 ```
-conda install cudatoolkit=10.1 -c pytorch
+conda install pytorch torchvision cudatoolkit=10.1
 ```

 - OpenFace

+If you have already installed OpenFace, you can skip the installation below.
+You only need to replace pass the executable file path `FeatureExtraction` to `EmotionAPI()`.

 To install OpenFace in the root directory of this project:
 ```